Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 React projects are built with Components.
 To build web applications with React you need to think in Components.

-Create would best be described as a library for creating user interfaces.
-Think of Components as the elements of user interfaces.
+**React would best be described as a library for creating user interfaces.** Think of Components as the elements of user interfaces.
 For example, your site might be made up of the following Components:

 - App
 - Header